 Most cultures all over the world have been utilising various hollow devices to create suction and treat a variety of maladies for thousands of years.
 Unfortunately, with the advancement of allopathic medicine, this therapy was largely forgotten by the West and is only now experiencing its revival.

-So what is cupping therapy?
 Cupping is the use of hollow devices – made out of bamboo, glass, or silicone – which are applied to the body.
 Suction is created inside the cup either by sucking the air out with a special pump, by squeezing a flexible cup, or by using fire (for glass or bamboo cups).
 This suction causes the skin to rise, and this, in turn, brings the blood flow to the area.

-Depending on the strength of suction, there can be a lot of blood brought to the skin in the area.
+Depending on the strength of the suction, there can be a lot of blood brought to the skin in the area.
 There is also a procedure where blood is drawn by cutting the skin, which leads to “blood-letting”, although it is not widely practised by natural health practitioners in the West.
-Although some may think it as uncomfortable, most find it a pleasant experience which promotes the release of tension, even though the pull is felt well with strong suction.
+Although some may think it uncomfortable, most find it a pleasant experience that promotes the release of tension, even though the pull is felt well with strong suction.

-Static and dynamic cupping.
 When cups are placed and left on the body for a certain period of time, it is called static cupping.
 The best cups to use for this would be glass ones, where a fire is used to create suction.
 This kind of cupping is best for localised problems, such as respiratory conditions and localised congestion.
 When cups are placed on the body and moved, this would be dynamic cupping (or cupping massage).

 It is mostly performed with silicone vacuum cups which can be easily squeezed by hand.
 This procedure is most suitable where the whole body needs to be stimulated, and where a release of muscle tension is the main goal.